-- Go to Liberty Mutual’s website, hover over “shop insurance” and select Life.
+- On Liberty Mutual’s website, hover over Shop Insurance and select Life.

-- In the “start a quote” box, you’ll input your ZIP code and hit Get a quote.
+- Enter your ZIP code and hit Get a quote.

-- You’ll land on a form that asks for general info, including gender, age, and whether or not you use tobacco.
+- Type in your gender, age, and whether or not you use tobacco.

 I’ve signed up.
 What happens next?

-If you decide to proceed, you’ll give Liberty Mutual your contact info and indicate when you want to talk.
+If you decide to move ahead with a policy, you’ll give Liberty Mutual your contact info and indicate when you want to talk.
 Then, an agent will call you to seal the deal.

 More about Liberty Mutual

-Today, it’s a Fortune 500 company and is the third-largest property and casualty insurer in the US, offering coverage to people in 30 countries around the world.
-It’s the eighth-largest insurance company in the US and sells auto, home, renters and condo insurance among many other products.
+Today, it’s a Fortune 500 company and the third-largest property and casualty insurer in the US, offering coverage to people in 30 countries around the world.
+It sells auto, home, renters and condo insurance, among other financial policies products.